 Yours truly recalled a wild 2015 adventure with Elder driving from Valentine to special events in San Marcos and San Antonio, with an overnight at Kinky Friedman’s ranch outside Bandera en route.

-(During the afternoon, I also had the opportunity to videotape a few interviews about Elder with brother Mack, El Paso boyhood pal Jimmy Blackey and Austin road trip sidekick Roy Watson – key characters who knew him well – for the “Artlaw: Boyd Elder” art book project Boyd and I had been working on for more than a year with creative partners Tamara Deike and Corey (“Duncan”) Stewart.
+(During the afternoon, I also had the opportunity to videotape a few interviews about Elder with brother Mack, El Paso boyhood pal Jimmy Blackey, and Austin road trip sidekick Roy Watson – key characters who knew him well – for the “Artlaw: Boyd Elder” coffee table art book project Boyd and I had been working on for more than a year with creative partners Tamara Deike and Corey (“Duncan”) Stewart.

 (Boyd’s body didn’t go along with our conspiracy to get the book published while he was alive, so he’d be around to enjoy and promote it at art galleries and bookstore signing events.
-But now his daughters are joining the “Artlaw” team to represent their dad and help get it done to preserve his legacy for all time.)
+But now his daughters are joining the “Artlaw” team to represent their dad and help get it done to preserve his legacy for all time.
+Projected publishing date: January 2023.)

 There was a party on the patio throughout the afternoon as the storytelling continued, fueled by a well-stocked bar and a huge table-full of pot-luck dishes brought by the guests.

-Later in the afternoon, Austin-based videographer Tina Rivera, who conducted a series of interviews with Elder in 2016, screened a 10-minute clip of highlights.
+Later in the afternoon, Austin-based videographer Tina Rivera, who along with Corey Duncan Stewart shot a series of interviews with Elder in August 2016, screened a 10-minute clip of highlights.